 Alternative Viewing of Assignments/Exams requesting Further Feedback

-Online application period for viewing (additional feedback): Monday 5th September only, deadline is 4.00pm
+Online application period for viewing (additional feedback): Thursday 19 - Monday 23 January 2023, deadline is 4pm.

 If feedback has already been provided to you on Moodle or directly by your lecturer(s), there is no need to submit an application.

 If feedback has not been provided, students should complete and submit the relevant survey for Alternative Viewing of Assignments requesting Further Feedback available here.

 Students of the Faculty of Education

 In the first instance, students should consult the individual Module Assessment Feedback Document for feedback arrangements (if any) for the module.
 Please follow the instructions provided by the lecturer(s).